 In the MSR task, sample stimuli were 2-D compound objects that combined the features of the delayed recall stimuli: patches of moving, colored dots.
-After two samples were presented, a "relevance cue" indicated what would be the critical to-be-remembered information for that trial: cues indicating "(First)" or "(Second)" designated one of the two initially presented stimuli (i.e., the Bound condition); whereas cues indicating "(Color)" or "(Direction)" designated one of the two initially presented features (i.e., the Unbound condition).
-Then, the remainder of all trials unfolded with two serially occurring sequences of "prioritization cue"-delay-probe (Figure 1), with each prioritization cue indicating which feature would be tested by the ensuing recall probe.
-The logic was that memory load was equated across both conditions-four feature tokens were initially presented, then the "relevance cue" indicated which two of these four were relevant for the trial, presumably reducing the memory load to two feature tokens-and the factor of principal theoretical interest was whether the two trialrelevant feature tokens were bound together in the same object or were drawn from two discrete objects.
-Note that, in this design, the factor boundedness is confounded with category homogeneity, in that Bound trials always required memory for a color and a direction whereas Unbound trials always required memory for two colors or for two directions.
-However, because previous studies have shown a drop-to-baseline of the MVPA decodability of the UMI regardless of whether the two (unbound) memory items are drawn from the same or from different categories (LaRocque et al., 2013, 2017; Lewis-Peacock & Postle, 2012), this confound was deemed unlikely to complicate the interpretation of the results.
+After two samples were presented, a relevance cue indicated what would be the critical to-be-remembered information for that trial: cues indicating "<First>" or "<Second>" designated one of the two initially presented stimuli (i.e., the "Bound" condition); whereas cues indicating "<Color>" or "<Direction>" designated one of the two initially presented features (i.e., the "Unbound" condition).
+Then, the remainder of all trials unfolded with two serially occurring sequences of prioritization cue-delay-probe (Figure 1), with each prioritization cue indicating which feature would be tested by the ensuing recall probe.
+The logic was that memory load was equated across both conditions - four feature tokens were initially presented, then the relevance cue indicated which two of these four were relevant for the trial, presumably reducing the memory load to two feature tokens - and the factor of principal theoretical interest was whether the two trial-relevant feature tokens were bound together in the same object or were drawn from two discrete objects.
+(Note that in this design, the factor boundedness is confounded with category homogeneity, in that Bound trials always required memory for a color and a direction, whereas Unbound trials always required memory for two colors or for two directions.
+However, because previous studies have shown a drop-to-baseline of the MVPA decodability of the UMI regardless of whether the two (unbound) memory items are drawn from the same or from different categories (LaRocque et al., 2013; Larocque et al., 2017; Lewis-Peacock & Postle, 2012), this confound was deemed unlikely to complicate the interpretation of the results.)

-Whereas "relevance cues" presented a single word displayed in brackets-"(First)" or "(Second)" for Bound trials; "(Direction)" or "(Color)" for Unbound trials-"priority cues" used the same four words but without brackets.
-Note that the same word could never appear as both types of cues on the same trial (i.e., after a "relevance cue" of "(First)" or "(Second)," the subsequent "priority cues" could only be "Direction" or "Color," and vice versa).
-In both conditions, Priority Cue 2 was equally likely to cue the feature token that had or that had not been cued by Priority Cue 1, resulting in 20 "stay" trials-in which the same feature token was probed twice-and 20 "switch" trials, per cell in our design.
-The total duration of a trial was 52 sec, with participants performing 160 trials in randomized order across 16 blocks of 10 trials each.
-All stimulus parameters were the same as in the delayed recall task unless specified otherwise, and trial timing is illustrated in Figure 1.
+Whereas relevance cues presented a single word displayed in brackets -- "<First>" or "<Second>" for Bound trials; "<Direction>" or "<Color>" for Unbound trials -- priority cues used the same four words but without brackets.
+Note that the same word could never appear as both types of cue on the same trial (i.e., after a relevance cue of "<First>" or "<Second>", the subsequent priority cues could only be "Direction" or "Color", and vice versa).
+In both conditions, priority cue 2 was equally likely to cue the feature token that had or that had not been cued by priority cue 1, resulting in 20 "stay" trials -- in which the same feature token was probed twice -- and 20 "switch" trials, per cell in our design.
+The total duration of a trial was 52 seconds, with subjects performing 160 trials in randomized order across 16 blocks of 10 trials each.
+All stimulus parameters were the same as in the delayed-recall task unless specified otherwise, and trial timing is illustrated in Figure 1.
 Both feature dimensions were randomly drawn (with replacement) from the full 360° of their respective feature spaces, in increments of 1°.
 The feature values of the second sample were constrained to a minimum angular separation of 40° relative to the first sample.